readyready15728/misc/stardew-valley-notes.md

   mod.
 * Sometimes Alecto the Witch can get stuck due to a patch of grass added outside her cave if SVE is present.
 Scythe the grass away to fix it.
+* SVE might have prevented the "shadowy figure" cutscene but it is still possible to get the Magnifying Glass near the Community Center.
 * After installing Artisanal Soda Makers, make sure all the right boxes are checked off in its configuration.
 * It looks like I'm supposed to turn off everything in Community Center